JafarAkaAlien/JafarAkaAlien/README.md

 - Hi, I’m @JafarAkaAlien
-- I’m interested in writing helpful applications in Kotlin.
+- I’m interested in writing helpful applications in Any Programming langueage but currently working on JS and C#.
 - I’m currently learning Fullstack Programming.
 - I’m looking to collaborate on Any kind of web development application
 - How to reach me : cefertarverdiyevv@gmail.com is my gmail.